-Relationships Australia South Australia Board of Directors:
+Relationships Australia SA Board of Directors:

 Franco is a lawyer by profession.
 He is a director of an Adelaide legal practice that he established over 30 years ago.
 He practises in the corporate and commercial group and has a particular interest in corporate governance.
 He advises a number of not-for-profit organisations.
 His work has included an assignment with the Asian Development Bank as a legal consultant in the Lao PDR advising on issues concerning governance in financial transactions.

 Franco has also been extensively involved in legal education having for many years taught in the Practical Legal Training programs in South Australia.
 He also holds the status of Adjunct Associate Professor of Law at Flinders University where he teaches in corporate and commercial law subjects at both undergraduate and postgraduate levels.

 Franco has been a legal member of the Nurses Board of South Australia.
 He has been involved with Relationships Australia SA since 2000 and is currently a member of the Investment Committee.